-Late winter or early spring is your best chance to see flowing falls fed by snow melt or heavy rains.
+The Seven Falls Trail is located near Tucson, Arizona, in the Sabino Canyon area.
+Late winter or early spring is the perfect time to hike the Seven Falls Trail as it is your best chance to see flowing falls in Sabino Canyon fed by snow melt or heavy rains.
 We went in early February, and the falls were roaring and the creek was full.
-Weather-wise, fall through spring will provide comfortable temperatures.
+Weather-wise, fall through spring will provide comfortable temperatures in this part of Arizona.
 Summer heat can peak over 100°F, so plan an early morning or night hike and bring plenty of water.

 This is one of the most popular hiking spots in the Tucson area, so it’s especially busy on the weekends.
-The huge parking lot was almost filled by the time we arrived at 9am on a Saturday.
+The huge parking lot for Sabino Canyon was almost filled by the time we arrived at 9 am on a Saturday.
 Hike early or during the week for a smaller crowd.

 What to Bring

-Shorts: Water at the creek crossing went up to my knees, so I was glad I wore shorts to stay dry.
-If the creek is low, it probably means warmer weather, so I’d still wear shorts.
+Shorts: Water at the creek crossings went up to my knees, so I was glad I wore shorts to stay dry.
+If the water level in Sabino Creek is low, it probably means warmer weather, so I’d still wear shorts.

 Shoes or sandals to get wet: The hiking path crosses Sabino Creek seven times each way.
 With higher water levels, there really is no way to avoid getting your feet wet.
 Other hikers crossed the creek with shoes on because it’s time-consuming to take your shoes off each time.
 I hate hiking in soggy shoes, so I started by stripped my shoes off each time.
 Eventually I left my shoes off and hiked barefoot for a few of the crossings that run close together where the trail is soft and sandy.
 It’s probably not the brightest idea as there is plenty of cactus around, but I didn’t end up with anything stuck in my foot.
 Next time, I’m bringing shoes or preferably hiking sandals that I don’t mind getting wet.